-- e. lost opportunity costs and wages from spending time trying to mitigate the fallout of the Data Breach by, inter alia, preventing, detecting, contesting, and recovering from identity theft and fraud; - f. delay in receipt of tax refund monies; - g. unauthorized use of their stolen PII/PHI; and - h. continued risk to their PII/PHI-which remains in Defendant's possession-and is thus at risk for future breaches so long as Defendant fails to take appropriate measures to protect the PII/PHI.
+106. Because of Defendant's failure to prevent the Data Breach, Plaintiffs and Class Members suffered-and will continue to suffer-damages, including, inter alia, monetary losses, lost time, anxiety, and emotional distress.
+Also, they suffered or are at an higher risk of suffering: loss of the opportunity to control how their PII/PHI is used; diminution in value of their PII/PHI; compromise and continuing publication of their PII/PHI; out-of-pocket costs from trying to prevent, detect, and recover from identity theft and fraud; lost opportunity costs and wages from spending time trying to mitigate the fallout of the Data Breach by, inter alia, preventing, detecting, contesting, and recovering from identity theft and fraud; delay in receipt of tax refund monies; unauthorized use of their stolen PII/PHI; and continued risk to their PII/PHI-which remains in Defendant's possession-and is thus at risk for future breaches so long as Defendant fails to take appropriate measures to protect the PII/PHI.

-50. Stolen PII/PHI is one of the most valuable commodities on the criminal information black market.
+107. Stolen PII/PHI is one of the most valuable commodities on the criminal information black market.
 According to Experian, a credit-monitoring service, stolen PII/PHI can be worth up to \$1,000.00 depending on the type of information obtained.

-51. The value of Plaintiff and Class's PII/PHI on the black market is considerable.
+108. The value of Plaintiffs' and Class's PII/PHI on the black market is considerable.
 Stolen PII/PHI trades on the black market for years.
 And criminals frequently post and sell stolen information openly and directly on the "Dark Web"-further exposing the information.

-52. It can take victims years to discover such identity theft and fraud.
+109. It can take victims years to discover such identity theft and fraud.
 This gives criminals plenty of time to sell the PII/PHI far and wide.

-53. One way that criminals profit from stolen PII/PHI is by creating comprehensive dossiers on individuals called "Fullz" packages.
+110. One way that criminals profit from stolen PII/PHI is by creating comprehensive dossiers on individuals called "Fullz" packages.
 These dossiers are both shockingly accurate and comprehensive.
 Criminals create them by cross-referencing and combining two sources of data-first the stolen PII/PHI, and second, unregulated data found elsewhere on the internet (like phone numbers, emails, addresses, etc.).

-54. The development of "Fullz" packages means that the PII/PHI exposed in the Data Breach can easily be linked to data of Plaintiff and the Class that is available on the internet.
+111. The development of "Fullz" packages means that the PII/PHI exposed in the Data Breach can easily be linked to data of Plaintiffs and the Class that is on the internet.

-55. In other words, even if certain information such as emails, phone numbers, or credit card numbers may not be included in the PII/PHI stolen by the cyber-criminals in the Data Breach, criminals can easily create a Fullz package and sell it at a higher price to unscrupulous operators and criminals (such as illegal and scam telemarketers) over and over.
-That is exactly what is happening to Plaintiff and Class Members, and it is reasonable for any trier of fact, including this Court or a jury, to find that Plaintiff and other Class Members' stolen PII/PHI is being misused, and that such misuse is fairly traceable to the Data Breach.
+112. In other words, even if certain information such as emails, phone numbers, or credit card numbers may not be included in the PII/PHI stolen by the cyber-criminals in the Data Breach, criminals can easily create a Fullz package and sell it at a higher price to unscrupulous operators and criminals (such as illegal and scam telemarketers) over and over.
+That is exactly what is happening to Plaintiffs and Class Members, and it is reasonable for any trier of fact, including this Court or a jury, to find that Plaintiffs and other Class Members' stolen PII/PHI is being misused, and that such misuse is fairly traceable to the Data Breach.

-56. Defendant disclosed the PII/PHI of Plaintiff and Class Members for criminals to use in the conduct of criminal activity.
-Specifically, Defendant opened up, disclosed, and exposed the PII/PHI of Plaintiff and Class Members to people engaged in disruptive and unlawful business practices and tactics, including online account hacking, unauthorized use of financial accounts, and fraudulent attempts to open unauthorized financial accounts (i.e., identity fraud), all using the stolen PII/PHI.
+113. Defendant disclosed the PII/PHI of Plaintiffs and Class Members for criminals to use in the conduct of criminal activity.
+Specifically, Defendant opened up, disclosed, and exposed the PII/PHI of Plaintiffs and Class Members to people engaged in disruptive and unlawful business practices, including online account hacking, unauthorized use of financial accounts, and fraudulent attempts to open unauthorized financial accounts (i.e., identity fraud), all using the stolen PII/PHI.